 Protecting your files on WordPress

 When you’re sharing your files, you naturally want them to be protected and shared only with the intended audience.
-If you’re administering a WordPress website and managing a number of contributors, it’s possible to specify your own access control.
+If you’re administering a WordPress website and managing several contributors, it’s possible to specify your access control.

 For example, you can specify that users can only view or edit the files that they own.
-You can even set up your WordPress blog so that users can only view or edit the files that are managed by other users that have the same role.
-In fact, you can set different access control for all user roles, depending on your WordPress blog’s needs.
+You can even set up your WordPress blog so that users can only view or edit the files that are managed by other users who have the same role.
+You can set different access controls for all user roles, depending on your WordPress blog’s needs.